formbricks/store/apps/docs/docs/core-concepts/data-model.md

 ## JSONB Metadata

-Store uses PostgreSQL's `JSONB` type for flexible contextual data storage in the `metadata` field.
+Hub uses PostgreSQL's `JSONB` type for flexible contextual data storage in the `metadata` field.
 This allows you to attach any custom attributes to your experience data without schema changes.

 ### Common Metadata Patterns